 Universities and Research institutes are participating vigorously in this technology to make it efficient.

 Further, Toyota isn’t the only automaker planning to put solid-state batteries in cars to reap all their benefits.
 SAIC-owned MG says it will launch its first solid-state-powered production vehicle in 2025.
-Another SAIC brand, IM Motor, has already revealed the L6, which has a 133 kWh semi-solid-state battery that promises to deliver a range of up to 673 miles on the Chinese CLTC test cycle.
+Another SAIC brand, IM Motor, has already revealed the L6, which features a 133 kWh semi-solid-state battery that promises a range of up to 673 miles on the Chinese CLTC test cycle.
 Charging it for just 12 minutes adds 249 miles of range.

 Toyota’s Partnerships to Develop SSBs